WenzyWong/wenzywong.github.io/_posts/2025-02-19-writing-NSFC-grant-proposal.md

 pin: false
 ---

+## 2025-02-19 | Extracting what makes me uncomfortable

 From the beginning of this semester, I have been writing and revising multiple sections for my advisor's NSFC grant proposal, most of which were based on my published work and current projects.
 It was easy at first, perhaps because I was so familiar with what I had done and what I would explore later on.
 Elaborating these things was like extracting knowledge and experiences from my memory.

 However, when I was required to write the background of some research fields that I hadn't put much effort into, I began to feel somewhat stressed.
 I was fully aware that learning the current status of these fields would benefit my own research greatly, but under the circumstances of "showing off the importance of the project you want to apply for," I felt uncomfortable almost as soon as I started writing these parts of the background.
 The feeling brought a sense of "fickleness" into my life, making me unable to focus on the things I'm truly interested in, like the course I have been learning for weeks, the new language I have been practicing for months, and the book I have started to read.
 I would say that I was totally trapped in the whole grant thing and began to lose my sense of control over my own life.